Hardiness Zone: 2-6

-Calla palustris flowers are small, greenish-white that grows on a round spadix.
+Calla palustris flowers are small, greenish-white that grow on a round spadix.

 They grow on a long, slender stem that has a large, white, leaf-like elliptic spathe.

-Water Arum flowerering season is typically from May to June.
+Water Arum flowering season is typically from May to June.

 Calla palustris is a perennial plant that typically grows in wetland habitats, such as marshes, swamps, and bogs in the boreal forest.